Going solo: Paul Wilkinson’s call for independent PR practitioners

 This is a podcast interview with Paul Wilkinson.
-He’s an independent practitioner and member of the CIPR Social Media Panel and Council.
+He's an independent practitioner and member of the CIPR Social Media Panel and Council.
+Paul is is leading a project to support CIPR members that are independent practitioners through the development of guidance and networks.

 There are an estimated 3,000 to 4,000 independent or freelance practitioners in the UK, and the segment makes up a significant chunk of the CIPR's membership.